zinic/crawl/aspects.md

 	* Limited: **Non-Combat Only**
 	* Inherits Modifiers from: **Mobility**
 * Base Difficulty: 10
+<br /><br />

 ### Block

-Allows a character to steady their body against a shield and attempt to absorb an incoming attack.
+Allows a character to steady their body against a shield and attempt to absorb an incoming attack completely.
 This ability requires the character to have a working shield equipped.

 Aspect Point Cost: **7 AP**
 <br />Capstone Cost: **7 AP**